kveld9/thatKernel/README.md

 ## 📲 Installation

+First, download this repo as a zip.
+Then:

 1. Open **Magisk or KernelSU or APatch, etc.**.
 2. Tap “Install from storage”.
 3. Select the `thatKernel.zip` file.